George Floyd protests in Richmond, Virginia: Vandalism and removal of Richmond's monuments

 After the protesting and riots for George Floyd, Stoney's administration left the monuments vandalized or destroyed (such as the statue of Christopher Columbus erected by Richmond's Italian-American community).
 Acquiescing to the demands of the demonstrators, Stoney and Governor Northam began the process of their removal.
 The only statue left on Richmond's Monument Avenue is of the African-American tennis player Arthur Ashe.

-Following Charlottesville's removal and donation of what? to an African-American museum, where plans were to melt down the monument, Stoney decided to donate the Confederate statues to Virginia's Black History Museum.
+Following Charlottesville's removal and donation of a Confederate monument to an African-American museum, where plans were to melt it down for reuse, Stoney decided to donate the Confederate statues to Virginia's Black History Museum.
 The fate of these monuments was decided only days before Republican Glenn Youngkin assumed the office of Governor of Virginia.

 Election response

 Levar Stoney was ultimately reelected as mayor, defeating the more progressive challenger, Alexsis Rodgers, and the more centrist challenger, Kim Gray, in a three-way race.

+Following the conclusion of Stoney's second term as mayor, Stoney ran for lieutenant governor in 2025, and lost in the Democratic primary in the City of Richmond, Henrico, and Chesterfield counties.
+Stoney, ultimately finished second in the primary to Ghazala Hashmi, with him losing in the Greater Richmond Region attributed to his loss.